Decorator Pattern

 πŸ”— Interactive Implementation

-πŸ““ Decorator Pattern Notebook - LLM response caching, performance monitoring, and cost tracking with real OpenAI API integration.
+πŸ““ Decorator Pattern Notebookarrow-up-right Open In Colabarrow-up-right - LLM response caching, performance monitoring, and cost tracking with real OpenAI API integration.

 This pattern is essential for production LLM systems where reliability, performance, and cost control are critical requirements.